 How Addicts Hide Track Marks

 The indicators of using drugs intravenously are very noticeable, and most heroin addicts go to great lengths to hide them.
-Heroin abusers, try and to spread out injection sites and limit the extent of the marks, will start shooting heroin in non-conventional places on the body.
+Heroin abusers try and spread out injection sites and limit the extent of the marks and start shooting heroin in non-conventional areas of the body.